Roswell (TV series): Season three

-Meanwhile, the FBI has been studying the group for many months and is closing in on them.
-Liz begins to exhibit alien powers, including premonitions, toward the end of the season, which later causes her to become a target.
-When Tess returns with Max's son, Zan, the gang must group together and plan to escape Roswell.
-Tess' unexpected arrival causes the FBI to find more evidence of the aliens, including a video revealing Isabel's powers.
-Everyone is angry with Tess and at first tries to kill her, but instead end up helping her.
-Because of Liz's forgiveness, Tess decides to sacrifice herself by turning herself in and blowing up the military base.
+Meanwhile, the FBI has been studying the group for many months and is closing in on them, and after Liz also displays alien powers inherited from Max, including premonitions, she also becomes their target.
+Tess returns from their alien homeworld with Max's son, Zan, and they too become targets of the FBI.
+Tess decides to sacrifice herself by turning herself in and blowing up the military base.
 The baby is revealed to be fully human, as only Max's and Tess' human DNA produced the baby.
 Max, realizing his son can have a normal life, gives him up for adoption; showing the Evans' parents driving the child away to New York.

 The series closes with Liz getting a premonition of her, Max, Michael, and Isabel dying in an FBI setup, so they decide to leave Roswell after their high school graduation.
-With the realization he will be leaving Roswell, possibly forever, Michael professes his love for Maria and she makes the decision to be with him no matter what.
-After Liz, Max, Michael, Isabel, Maria, and Kyle escape from their high school graduation, where the FBI setup is, they hit the road in a van, where there are several emotional goodbyes, especially between Kyle and his father, Jim Valenti.
+Michael professes his love for Maria and she makes the decision to be with him no matter what.
+After Liz, Max, Michael, Isabel, Maria, and Kyle escape an FBI setup at their high school graduation, they hit the road in a van, where there are several emotional goodbyes, especially between Kyle and his father, Jim Valenti.
 Isabel decides to leave her husband behind in order to save his life.
 The final scenes of the show feature Max and Liz getting married and Liz's father reading her journal, chronicling the last three years.
 The series closes with Liz climbing into the van in her wedding dress and narrating, "I'm Liz Parker, and I'm happy".